fouladi/eckig/README.md

 # eckig

-A minimal zsh prompt theme
+A Zsh prompt theme with edgy UTF-8 icons

 # Screenshot